 About Joe: Outdoors, woodlands, citizen science, camera trapping, spotting... ➔

-We met Joe at the 2018 City Nature Challenge event that we run at the Middlesex Fells Reservation.
-Right away, we knew that we had found a Nature friend—a person who discovers, shares about, and learns from Nature every time possible— a true naturalist.
+We met Joe at the 2018 City Nature Challenge event we hosted at the Middlesex Fells Reservation, and it was clear from the start that we had found a true nature friend—someone who discovers, shares, and learns from nature at every opportunity.

 “We, as humans, are nature.
 It is so important that we understand the connections and intricacies of our natural environment and our impact on it.
 Our embodied realization of this connection is essential if we are to solve the climate issues that we are currently facing.“